 Call Attorney Spring at Spring & Spring today to discuss your drug crimes charges.
 He is available to clients nights, weekends, and holidays, and his fees are clear and understandable.
 Your first appointment is confidential and at no cost to you.

-A drug crimes attorney, like Attorney Chris Spring, puts his knowledge, skills, and prior experience to work for you.
+A Framingham criminal defense attorney, like Attorney Chris Spring, puts his knowledge, skills, and prior experience to work for you.
 As a former prosecutor and a seasoned criminal defense attorney, Attorney Spring knows how to communicate with law enforcement, prosecutors, and judges.

 When you retain Attorney Spring, he will do the following on your behalf:

 Calling Attorney Chris Spring is a positive first step in defending your future well-being.
 He will aggressively fight for you regardless of your drug crimes charges.
 Contact Attorney Spring at his defense firm now.